Spacefroyo/FFT/README.md

 4. Convert the new (position, value) pairs back into a polynomial
 5. Evaluate this new polynomial at x = 10 to get the final product

-Java's default multiplication method for BigIntegers has a polynomial time complexity By contrast, the cmult method has a logilinear time complexity This disparity in time complexity results in the cmult method being increasingly faster than the default multiplication method for larger values
+Java's default multiplication method for BigIntegers has a polynomial time complexity.

+By contrast, the cmult method has a logilinear time complexity.

+This disparity in time complexity results in the cmult method being increasingly faster than the default multiplication method for larger values.

 ## Results
-When the two multiplicands are around 1MB in size, the cmult method is ~30% - 40% faster than the default multiplication method
+When the two multiplicands are around 1MB in size, the cmult method is ~30% - 40% faster than the default multiplication method.